★ ★ ★ ★

 Deliciously dark, Exquisite is a book that you will not put down once you begin reading the first page.
 Alice Dark enters Bo Luxton’s quiet, simple life, and a sinister relationship develops.
 Told in both Bo and Alice’s point-of-view, an unnerving, claustrophobic story unfolds of passion, manipulation, loss, and obsession.
 I spent my Friday night on the couch, devouring all 306 pages within 5 hours.
 I found this leaned more towards psychological suspense rather than thriller—with a gradual build-up of tension and discovery that ended in a terrifying tale.

 Stovell’s writing is rich and beautiful, with Exquisite being character rather than plot driven.
 Throughout, you can’t help but feel torn—who is the one with darkness seeping beneath their skin, the one with cruel intentions?
-It’s one of those stories were you think you may know where it is headed, but you’re left stunned in silence at the conclusion because it takes twists and obsession to an entirely new and unique level.
+It’s one of those stories where you think you may know where it is headed, but you’re left stunned in silence at the conclusion because it takes twists and obsession to an entirely new and unique level.
 A must-read for the summer, you’ll have this novel finished within hours!

 Bo Luxton has it all – a loving family, a beautiful home in the Lake District, and a clutch of bestselling books to her name.